An Excerpt from a Patient Who Suffers from Mental Illness

-One conclusion regarding mental health issues is that there is a direct connection to today’s contemporary world and the the stresses that are associated with it.
-Just about every one of us have been subjected to some type of stress during our live time, but it is how we deal with it and how we proceed that determines what will happen next.
+One conclusion regarding mental health issues is that there is a direct connection to today’s contemporary world and the stresses that are associated with it.
+Just about every one of us has been subjected to some type of stress during our lifetime, but it is how we deal with it and how we proceed that determines what will happen next.

 For many, these anxiety-prone situations can lead to frustration, anger, depression and/or melancholia.
 When we face such situations, it can cause a deterioration in our daily performance and functioning, as well as the possibility of developing more serious mental health issues.